12 September 2025

 Uniform Shop

-Alternatively, you can order online via the link provided, these will be placed in your child's teacher's pigeonhole for distribution.
-We will endeavour to complete these purchases on Mondays and Thursdays.
+Use the link provided.
+Orders will be placed in your child’s teacher’s pigeonhole for distribution.

 Please like our P&C/Uniform shop Facebook page for updates.